FishtownFish wrapped around the rod of AsclepiusMedicine

 Yes, creatine is safe for the kidneys in healthy adults.
 It is one of the most studied supplements in history, with decades of safety data at standard doses.
 People with advanced chronic kidney disease (CKD) should still confirm with their nephrologist before starting, because their kidneys filter creatine differently.

 Creatine usually takes 2 to 4 weeks to fully saturate muscle tissue at the standard 5 gram daily dose.
-Some patients feel a "fuller" muscle and slightly better workouts within the first week.
+Some patients feel a fuller muscle and slightly better workouts within the first week.
 Brain effects, when they happen, often take 4 to 8 weeks of consistent dosing.

-Yes, take creatine on rest days too.
+Yes.
 The goal is steady-state saturation in your muscles and brain, not an acute pre-workout boost.
 Skipping days slows the saturation process and reduces the long-term benefit.

-No, you do not need to load creatine.
-Loading (20 grams per day for a week) saturates muscle faster, but it can cause stomach upset, and the end result is the same as taking 5 grams daily for about a month.
+No. Loading (20 grams per day for a week) saturates muscle faster, but it can cause stomach upset, and the end result is the same as taking 5 grams daily for about a month.
 I usually skip loading unless a patient has a specific event in 2 to 3 weeks.

 Deep-Dive Questions